 I’ve been in that same situation.
 At the time of arrest, I was already on probation and arraigned 6 days out from my next scheduled report date.
 In court, I was told it’d take at least two weeks to be appointed a public defender and get back in court.
 Unable to post bail or hire a private attorney, I was forced to plead guilty — if I waited in jail, I could still end up getting charged, resulting in two potential violations since I wouldn’t have showed up on time; if I pled guilty, I could get violated because I caught a criminal charge, the cardinal sin of any probationary agreements.

 What Can We Do for Syringe Access in Tennessee?

-I’m sure there are other ways you can advocate for improved syringe access in the Volunteer State, but I’m drawing blank.
+I’m sure there are other ways you can advocate for improved syringe access in the Volunteer State, but I’m drawing blank for now.
 Whether you get engaged in syringe access advocacy or not, at least you’re now better informed about syringe access in rural Tennessee.